 Jasmine was assistant producer for Melbourne Fringe Festival’s Furniture and Inventions programs in 2004, and she coordinated the Kew Community Festival in 2006 and 2007.

-Jasmine has worked with Sanctum Studio since its inception in 2006 including: as publicist for lament: candles & compost (2006), the first theatre production to be staged at the Abbotsford Convent when it became a cultural precinct, and Jasmine secured an editorial in The Age and an interview on Triple R; as curator of and exhibitor in silent revolution: an exhibition (2007); as performer and puppeteer in bower: family portrait as part of the Zero Projects 2009 season; as performer and puppeteer in Learning to Fly at Castlemaine Puppet Slam (2013); as mask and puppet co-facilitator in a creative workshop at Moomba Festival (2015); and as production and stage manager for puppet floats at Moomba Parade (2020, 2022 & 2023).
+Jasmine has worked with Sanctum Studio since its inception in 2006 including: as publicist for lament: candles & compost (2006), the first theatre production to be staged at the Abbotsford Convent when it became a cultural precinct, and Jasmine secured an editorial in The Age and an interview on Triple R; as curator of and exhibitor in silent revolution: an exhibition presented in the Melbourne Fringe Festival (2007); as performer and puppeteer in bower: family portrait as part of the Zero Projects 2009 season; as performer and puppeteer in Learning to Fly at Castlemaine Puppet Slam (2013); as mask and puppet co-facilitator in a creative workshop at Moomba Festival (2015); and as production and stage manager for puppet floats at Moomba Parade (2020, 2022 & 2023).
 Jasmine works as stage manager and puppet minder for Sanctum Studio puppet shows and roving giant puppets at festivals around Victoria.

 Jasmine worked in the mental health sector as a recreational youth worker for Kew Neighbourhood Learning Centre (2006 to 2008), as a support worker for MIND Australia (2006 to 2008), as Youth Consumer Consultant for Austin Health’s Youth Early Psychosis program (2008 to 2010), and as a peer support worker for NEAMI (2010 to 2012).